Final report for YENC21-169

 Agriculture as a career

 Increase in awareness in participating youth of both sustainable agriculture as a career option and as a lifestyle was measured using youth interviews, youth skills progression as measured on KC Farm's Schools created "Matrix of Ag Skills" and guardian feedback surveys.
-The "Lessons to Go" which will be finalized and distributed in early 2022 will include pre and post assessments to measure content knowledge gained since the on-farm experience will not be the primary means of assessment.
+The "Lessons to Go" include pre and post assessments to measure content knowledge gained since the on-farm experience will not be the primary means of assessment.
 All of the feedback received has been positive and shown gains in knowledge and awareness to date among participants.

 A parent says of Jr. Growers camp: "Whenever I asked my sons about their experience, they said: “It was amazing!”
 They were excited to go back each day and sad when the week was over.
 My sign of a great camp!!"